Live streaming is continuing its rise in popularity. And to keep and gain viewers, your live stream needs to be a good experience for them.

 Now, of course, more expensive software will have more robust features.
 But for someone just starting in converting videos for live streaming, it's hard to go wrong.

-VideoProc Converter is an excellent video transcoding software.
+VideoProc Converter AI is an excellent video transcoding software.
 It provides digital-to-digital conversion, from one encoding to another.
 It supports 370 video audio codecs and containers, and has over 420 output formats ranging from virtually all that you've heard of, even including HEVC, VP9 and AV1.
-VideoProc Converter's encoding feature is the best option for almost everyone's needs.
+VideoProc Converter AI's encoding feature is the best option for almost everyone's needs.
 It's easy to use, features full GPU acceleration.

 It offers a range of abilities in one package, from converting videos, audios and DVDs to processing HD and 4K.
 It also lets you download and record live videos, customize the bitrates/resolutions, and make simple edits.
 Now you can test it out yourself.